bitovi/ai-component-paste/README.md

 });
 ```

-`extractFormData` handles formatting the request and parsing the result — you don't need to write any prompt engineering logic yourself.
+`extractFormData` handles formatting the request and parsing the result — you don’t need to write any prompt engineering logic yourself.
 Make sure your environment includes:

 ```
 OPENAI_API_KEY=sk-...
 ```

-Once your endpoint is live, set the api attribute in your frontend form's <ai-paste> to point to it:
+Once your endpoint is live, set the api attribute in your frontend form’s <ai-paste> to point to it:

 ```html
 <ai-paste api="/extractor"></ai-paste>